wschaef/architecture-kata/docs/analytics.md

-# My thoughts about the analytical space
+# Assumptions on Relevant Analytical Data

-## Requirements
+## Related Requirements

-- partner agencies would like to have an aggregated view about all available travel data of their customers
+- Partner agencies would like to have an aggregated view of all available travel data for their customers.
-- social media integration [FR7]: Users should also be able to share their trip information by interfacing with standard social media sites or allowing targeted people to view your trip.
+- Social media integration [FR7]: Users should be able to share their trip information by interfacing with standard social media sites or allowing specific individuals to view their trip details.
-- [FR6] - Items in the dashboard should be able to be grouped by trip, and once the trip is complete, the items should automatically be removed
+- [FR6] - Items on the dashboard should be groupable by trip, and once the trip is complete, these items should automatically be removed.
-- [FR3] - Filter and whitelist certain emails
+- [FR3] - Filter and whitelist specific emails.

-Travel information which can be assumed:
+Travel information that can be assumed includes:

-- travel specific combination of hotel, traffic medium (flight, train, Taxi what ever is available ), durations, destinations
+- Travel-specific combinations of hotel, transport medium (flight, train, taxi, whatever is available), durations, and destinations.
-- partner might want to correlate

-## Potentionally relevant travel info's

-- Demographics:
+- Analysts aim to correlate data from different sources to gain insights into customer behavior and preferences.

+## Potentially Relevant Travel Information (not exhaustive)

+### Demographic Data:

 - Age, gender, nationality, and travel history.
-- Travel preferences: Preferred travel destinations, travel style (e.g., adventure, luxury, budget), and interests (e.g., sports, culture, nature).
+- Travel preferences: Preferred travel destinations, travel styles (e.g., adventure, luxury, budget), and interests (e.g., sports, culture, nature).
-- Travel history: Past trips, favorite destinations, and travel behavior.
+- Travel history: Past trips, favorite destinations, and travel behaviors.

-Trip Context:
+### User-specific Trip Context

 - Purpose of travel: Business, leisure, family vacation, honeymoon, etc.
-- Travel dates: Departure and return dates, flexible travel options.
+- Travel dates: Departure and return dates, as well as flexible travel options.
 - Travel companions: Solo, family, friends, or groups.
-- Budget constraints: Preferred price range for flights, accommodations, and activities.
+- Budget constraints: Preferred price ranges for flights, accommodations, and activities.
-Destination Information:
-- Destination preferences: Preferred cities, regions, or countries.
-- Seasonal considerations: Best time to visit specific destinations.
-- Visa and entry requirements: Information about visa policies and documentation.
-- Safety and health information: Travel advisories, vaccination requirements, and health precautions.

-Travel History and Behavior:

 - Previous bookings: Past flights, hotels, and activities.
 - Booking history: Preferred airlines, hotel chains, and booking platforms.

-Loyalty programs: Frequent

-- flyer miles, hotel rewards, and loyalty statuses.
-- Travel reviews and ratings: Past feedback and experiences. (often attarctor, distractor, not gving i etc.)

-Interests and Activities:

-- Activities and attractions: Preferred activities such as hiking, shopping, museums, or adventure sports.
+- Activities and attractions: Desired activities such as hiking, shopping, museums, or adventure sports.
-- Culinary preferences: Preferred cuisines or dietary restrictions.
+- Culinary preferences: Preferred cuisines and dietary restrictions.
 - Special occasions: Celebrations like anniversaries, birthdays, or weddings.

-Travel Constraints:

--Time constraints: Available vacation days and time of year.
+- Time constraints: Available vacation days and times of the year.
+- Price range: Maximum budget for flights, accommodations, and activities.
+- Price sensitivity: Openness to consider budget or luxury options.
 - Accessibility: Preferred departure airport or transportation preferences (e.g., train, car).
-- Mobility needs: Accessible accommodations and facilities if needed.
+- Mobility needs: Requirements for accessible accommodations and facilities.

-Budget and Pricing:

-- Price range: Maximum budget for flights, accommodations, and activities.
-- Price sensitivity: Willingness to consider budget or luxury options.
+### Destination-related Information

+- Destination preferences: Preferred cities, regions, or countries.
+- Seasonal considerations: Optimal times to visit specific destinations.
+- Visa and entry requirements: Details about visa policies and necessary documentation.
+- Safety and health details: Travel advisories, vaccination requirements, and health precautions.

+### Loyalty Programs

+- Frequent flyer miles, hotel rewards, and loyalty statuses.
+- Travel reviews and ratings: Past feedback and experiences.

-Real-time Data:
+### Real-time Data

-- Current location: Location-based recommendations for nearby attractions and services.
+- Current location: Recommendations for nearby attractions and services based on location.
-Weather: Real-time weather conditions at the destination.
+- Weather: Up-to-date weather conditions at the destination.
-Flight status: Updates on flight delays, cancellations, and gate changes.
+- Flight status: Notifications about flight delays, cancellations, and gate changes.
-Reviews and Ratings:
-- User reviews and ratings for accommodations, restaurants, and activities.
-- Recommendations based on reviews from travelers with similar preferences.

-Emergencies and Alerts:

-- Travel alerts: Information on local emergencies, natural disasters, or safety concerns.
+- Travel alerts: Information about local emergencies, natural disasters, or safety concerns.
-- Cancellation policies: Flexibility of bookings in case of unexpected events.
+- Cancellation policies: Details on booking flexibility in case of unforeseen events.

+## Potential value of the data
-- Correlating and recommending travel options and experiences based on these categories of information can involve the use of machine learning algorithms, data analysis, and personalized recommendation engines.
-By understanding the traveler's preferences, constraints, and context, travel platforms and services can offer tailored suggestions for flights, accommodations, activities, and more, enhancing the overall travel experience.

-Additionally, real-time data and alerts can help travelers make informed decisions during their trip.
+Using these categories of information, machine learning algorithms, data analysis, and personalized recommendation engines can correlate and suggest tailored travel options.
+By understanding the traveler's preferences, limitations, and context, travel platforms can enhance the overall travel experience with tailored suggestions for flights, accommodations, activities, and more.
+Real-time data and alerts further enable travelers to make well-informed decisions during their journey.

-Involve the use of machine learning algorithms, data analysis, and personalized recommendation engines.
-By understanding the traveler's preferences, constraints, and context, travel platforms and services can offer tailored suggestions for flights, accommodations, activities, and more, enhancing the overall travel experience.

-## Intelligent Email parser

-Connects to email server, fetches the emails, and extracts the data.

-NLP technologies and techniques in a coherent pipeline can enable effective information extraction from travel-related emails.

-The choice of methods and tools may vary depending on the complexity of the task and the volume of email data to be processed. (no infos yet) Additionally, integrating email parsing and NLP into travel automation can streamline the extraction and utilization of business information from emails.

-## sperate anylyitical stack vs enrichment

-Coming from a start-up situation and a MVP process with quick time2market we have to assume application-driven analytics.
-There are now data platforms that bring together operational and analytical workloads into one (avoid data duplication, lot's of integration works, flexibility to adopt).